oguzkaansari/BlogApp/README.md

-# Java Sql Servlet Web Application - Blog
+# Java Servlet Web Application - Blog

 This web application is designed as a News Blog application with Admin tools.